ipepe/univode/README.md

  * if attribute is fileted, then it has to be index in database
  * if attribute is string instead of text, validate it's length
  * if attribute validate uniqness, then keep database index for uniqness
+ * we use defined attributes for building views (filters and stuff)

 # Examples